Mualla-M/mualla.xyz/_posts/2020-11-10-second-post.md

 layout: post
 title:  "About"
 ---
-I'm Mohammad Mualla, I'm a phd student in Moscow Institute Of Physics and technology.
+I'm Mohammad Mualla, I'm a phd student in Moscow Institute of Physics and technology.

 My research areas of interest are: Algebra, Geometry and Number Theory